nilx/simplest_color_balance/README.txt

 # COMPILATION

 Simply use the provided makefile, with the command `make`.
+Some of the default compiler flags in the makefile are specific to the gcc compiler family and can be avoided by `make CFLAGS=`.
 Alternatively, you can manually compile
     cc io_png.c balance_lib.c colorbalance_lib.c colorspace_lib.c \
         balance.c -lpng -o balance